Atnafseged Yilma– A life in journalism

 The newspaper job suited Atnafseged’s inquisitive and fertile mind.
 It was an eventful period where young reporters were working hard against the odds such censures between the gulps of whiskey and the young Atnafseged’s curiosity and keen news sense produced hundreds of stories over the next decade.
 One particular event that he recalls happened while he was working for the Ye Ethiopia Dimts he wrote a news report exposing a shady practice of the then governor of Arsi province, Dejamatch Sahlu Defaye who unjustly forced the Arsi people to contribute, 80 birr per gasha land for the construction of Mojo-Aere road in Shoa Province, which was his birthplace.
 “As would be expected, the publication of the piece angered Dejazmatch Sahlu who then reported me to Prime Minister Akilulu Habtewold.
 The Prime Minister then ordered Dr. Minassie Haile, the Minister of Information, to administer appropriate punishment.
 Dr. Minassie called me to his office and to receive rebuke I was fined 100 birr from my salary, an order that he gave with a hint of apology in his voice,” he says.
 Dr. Minassie was sympathetic to the plight of journalists and Atnafesged was given back the 100 birr in the form of overtime payment.

 On another occasion, Atnafseged was fined for an imprudent blunder that caused offense to the regime.
-The Somali government in its bid to realise its nightmare of establishing Greater Somalia, was trying to cede the Ogaden region from Ethiopia, by sending regular army and infiltrators.
-In the front page, there was a cartoon image under the caption, “one of the Somali expansionists” and there was a story about the Emperor giving a trophy to a leader of winning the sports team.
-The two captions mixed up and the news came out as “His Imperial Majesty Haile Selassie I awarding a trophy to one of the Somali expansionist”.
+The Somali government in its bid to realise its nightmare of establishing Greater Somalia was trying to cede the Ogaden region from Ethiopia, by sending a regular army and infiltrators.
+On the front page, there was a cartoon image under the caption, “one of the Somali expansionists” and there was a story about the Emperor giving a trophy to a leader of winning the sports team.
+The two captions mixed up and the news came out as “His Imperial Majesty Haile Selassie I awarding a trophy to one of the Somali expansionists”.
 Hell broke loose and his boss called him to tell him how angry he was and fined him, along with the editor-in-chief, Yacob Wolde-Mariam.

 Another memory that stood out of those days was the friendships and a sense of camaraderie he enjoyed working with such colleagues as Paulos Gnogno, a self-taught journalist and urbanite, hailing from Dire Dawa.
 During the abortive coup d’état, Atnafseged says, press people led by Paulos organized a demonstration in support of the coup.
 “While we were marching to Ras Mekonen Bridge from Arat Kilo Square, we were stopped by a vehicle loaded with security people.
 Then Paulos who was always quick to come up with a way out ingeniously started shouting using a popular formula “Emperor Haile Selassie, come to the rescue of my soul.”